tuosuniversity/Vellum/Output/EN/Aware But Stuck/22_Single_Focus_Power.md

 ## Article 3: Your Inner Operating System: A High-Level Look at Quantum Mindfulness

-**SEO-Optimized Title:** Master Your Inner World: A Glimpse into the Quantum Mindfulness Framework’s Structure
+ Master Your Inner World: A Glimpse into the Quantum Mindfulness Framework’s Structure

 **Article Body:**